dcramer/homeline/README.md

 Homeline is an MQTT-based solution for integrating your connected home devices into your smart home automation software.
 Instead of maintaining automation-specific integrations, homeline gives you a bridge which can work with any solution (Home Assistant, Homebridge, etc) with a simple and stable base backed by an MQTT broker.

+**This is still very much a WIP.
+If you are interested in contributing, or have feedback, please open an issue!**

 ## Topic Naming Conventions

 Topic naming in MQTT is a grab bag, so this is our take on it.